up

 3. If you obtain code from another person in electronic or hardcopy format, type some or all of it in yourself, and then include this as part of the solution that you turn in, then you are guilty of academic misconduct.

 4. In certain cases, it may be acceptable to incorporate existing public domain and/or library computer algorithms and codes into a solution that you submit.
-In such cases, however, you must always obtain prior authorization from the instructor and you must always document the source of any algorithms and/or code that is not your own original work.
+In such cases, however, you must always obtain prior authorization from the instructor and you must always document the source of any algorithms and/or code that are not your own original work.

 TESTS & EXAM:

 There will be two tests and a cumulative final exam.
-Each test will be announced in class at least one week in advance.
 Calculators will NOT be allowed on the tests and final exam.

 Makeup tests will not be given.
 If you miss a test and your absence is NOT officially excused, then you will receive a zero grade for that test.
 If you miss a test and your absence IS officially excused, then your final exam grade will be used in place of the missed test grade.